Skip to content ↓

 Spelling

 We follow the Active English Spelling approach.
-Children enjoy the activities and the repetitive and consistent nature of the learning.
+Children enjoy the activities and the repetitive and consistent nature of learning.
 They enjoy exploring the morphology and etymology of the new words that they are being taught.
 They are encouraged to apply these skills and words in their writing and other areas of the curriculum.

 History: